Moonriz-ar/github-api/README.md

 # GitPanda

-A webapp that lets you input a Github username, and checkout the user's bio info and repositories by integrating with Github API.
+A webapp that lets you input a Github username (for example, my username: Moonriz-ar), and checkout the user's bio info and repositories by integrating with Github API.

 <br />